 A recipient of the Guggenheim Fellowship and a winner of the American Library Association’s Alix Award and The National Book Critics Circle Award, the internationally-bestselling writer Darin Strauss is the author of the novels Chang & Eng, The Real McCoy, and More Than It Hurts You, and the NBCC-winning memoir Half a Life.
 These have been New York Times Notable Books, Newsweek, Los Angeles Times, San Francisco Chronicle, Amazon, Chicago Tribune, and NPR Best Books of the Year, among others.
 Darin has been translated into fourteen languages and published in nineteen countries, and he is a Clinical Associate Professor at NYU’s creative writing program.
 He lives in Brooklyn with his wife and two sons.

 Rachel Zucker is the author of nine books, most recently, a memoir, MOTHERs, and a double collection of prose and poetry, The Pedestrians.
 Her book Museum of Accidents was a finalist for the National Book Critics Circle Award.
 She received a National Endowment for the Arts Fellowship in 2013.
 Zucker teaches poetry at New York University.
 She is the mother of a lovely boy (pictured in an NYC subway).

-The reading takes place on Tuesday, May 13th at the elegant Hotel Andaz at 75 Wall Street, which graciously provides happy hour specials on beer on wine.
+The readings take place on Tuesday, October 14th at the elegant Hotel Andaz at 75 Wall Street, in a private room on the Lower Level.
 The night kicks off at 7:00 pm, and admission is free.
-RSVP is recommended, but not required— the Pen Parentis Literary Salon is open to adults over the age of 21.
-The authors’ books are available for purchase from The Park Slope Community Bookstore.
+RSVP is highly recommended — the Pen Parentis Literary Salon is open to adults over the age of 21.
+The authors’ books will be available for purchase from The Park Slope Community Bookstore for signings.